tzie0062/spring-kafka-retry-autostart-issue/README.md

 ```
 will launch the `@KafkaListener` with `autoStartup` disabled.
 An `@EventListener` is used to start the listener once the application has started.
 Here the test will not pass, since no retries are happening.

+## Fix
+This [answer](https://stackoverflow.com/a/78807810/7605085) solved the problem: retry & dlq consumers are also `MessageListenerContainers`
+that need to be started as well.

+Code is now updated and working as expected.